FME Version

 6. Get the Results

 A successful request returns a link to the results compressed in a zip file.
-This link can be used in subsequent requests to download the results.
+Subsequent requests can use this link to download the results.

 Copy the value given for the “url” and paste it into a new browser window.
 Instead of a results page, you’ll immediately be prompted to download a zip file to your local desktop.